 Neural networks are widely used in all kinds of applications today.
-To assist data scientists to focus on their work in improving neural network computations, several neural network frameworks (PyTorch, TensorFlow, Caffe, …) have emerged, all with their strengths and weaknesses.
+To assist data scientists to focus on their work in improving neural network computations, several neural network frameworks (PyTorch, TensorFlow, MxNet, CNTK, …) have emerged, all with their strengths and weaknesses.
 What they have in common is that they model the network as a graph of layers, where each layer does a specific computational operation on the data.
 This is implemented by mapping these computations on existing BLAS or specialized neural network libraries, provided by hardware manufacturers that promise to achieve peak performance on the underlying hardware.

 While this approach is convenient to use and makes use of optimized implementations for compute intensive operations, it does not take the actual structure of the neural network and the data path into consideration.
 Especially in layers that are memory bound, this causes constant cache thrashing resulting in significant performance drops.
 For this, the developers of these optimized libraries started to create specialized implementations of sequences of layers, trying solve these problems.
 However, this is just trying to circumvent the actual problem.
 The structure of a neural networks can be seen as computer program.
 While for C/C++ or other languages we have compilers that tune the code to run optimally, no such technology exists for neural networks, that takes the structure of the network into account and tries to optimally map it onto the computing hardware.

-The Sol Project
+The SOL Project

-The mission of the Sol project is to transparently accelerate neural network workloads, with as few computing overhead as possible.
-We integrate Sol into neural network frameworks and where it attaches to the neural network.
+The mission of the SOL project is to transparently accelerate neural network workloads, with as few computing overhead as possible.
+We integrate SOL into neural network frameworks and where it attaches to the neural network.

 Our approach aims at assisting data scientists with their work and not push them to become high performance computing experts.
-For this we designed Sol to have a very simple API interface.
-The following example shows how to initialize a Densenet 201 using PyTorch, optimize it using Sol and execute the forward pass.
-To enable Sol, only the two comment lines need to be added to the source code (example shows syntax of newest Sol development version).
+For this we designed SOL to have a very simple API interface, which is demonstrated in Code 1.
+Figure 1 shows performance measurements for CPU and GPU compared to PyTorch 1.2 and SOL.